yeswework/fabrica-dev-kit/README.md

 ###Templates
 * If you want to make use of Timber (and you would be insane not to), the PHP files live in `templates/controllers/` and the corresponding Twig views in `templates/views/`.
 See the [Timber documentation](http://timber.github.io/timber/) and the MVC section of code examples below for more information.
-* If you don't or can't use Timber, just create your vanilla WP templates in `templates/controllers/` as you usually would and they'll work fine.
+* If you don't or can't use Timber, just create your vanilla WordPress templates in `templates/controllers/` as you usually would and they'll work fine.

 ###Assets
 * CSS goes in `assets/css/main.pcss` (automatically included in the front-end).
 If you prefer to split it into several files, you can include the additional files with `@import` at the top.
 Vanilla CSS works fine but any PostCSS is processed automatically (see below).